jgordon/axioms/axioms/14 Space.md

        (exists (c) (and (border c r) (polygon c)))))
 ```

-If n is 4, we have a quadrilateral.
+A polygon with n = 4 is a quadrilateral.

 ```
 (forall (p)